 In those circumstances, she needed to work on improving actual skills, not inner matters.

-For example, improving her English skills.
+For example, one of them was English skills.

 She needed to ask herself these questions first: